andersonfrailey/andersonfrailey.github.io/_mdcontent/satchel-review-2021.md

 On average, both Satchel and the FanGraphs model were spot on in projecting team wins, although each had their big misses.
 The two biggest misses for both models were the Giants and Diamondbacks.
 San Francisco wildly over performed their expectations, beating Satchel by about 35 wins and FanGraphs by 30.
 Arizona, on the other hand, had a rough year to say the least and underperformed Satchel and FanGraphs by 23.6 and 22 wins, respectively.

 This performance similarity is not particularly surprising to me.
-As I mentioned at the top of this post and in my [original post](https://andersonfrailey.github.io/blog/Building-an-MLB-Prediction-Model-in-an-Evening.html) about the model, the individual player projection data I used in the model comes from the ZIPS and Steamer projections on FanGraphs.
-While I'm not familiar with the internals of the FanGraphs model, I'd imagine it use these individual projections as well in some capacity.
+As I mentioned at the top of this post and in my [original post](https://andersonfrailey.github.io/blog/Building-an-MLB-Prediction-Model-in-an-Evening.html) about the model, the individual player projection data I used in the model came from the ZIPS and Steamer projections on FanGraphs.
+While I'm not familiar with the internals of the FanGraphs model, I'd imagine it also use these individual projections in some capacity.
 It makes sense then that two models with similar (if not identical) inputs have similar outputs as well.
 Here is a summary of the differences between the number of wins each model projected and the actual wins we saw:

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1"></th>